VinnyF/GameCube-Controller-Reader/README.md

 of **15&#956;s** to execute.
 The GameCube controller requires timing to the very microsecond, so this just wouldn't work at all.

-So, instead of using those functions, I decided to directly change and read from the `PIND` register, which contains both PIN 2 and 3.
+So, instead of using those functions, I decided to directly change and read from the `PORTD` register, which contains both PIN 2 and 3.
 However, I still wasn't able to read back any data.
 Since I still couldn't tell what was going on, I determed I had to buy an oscilloscope so that I could physically see how the data line changes over time.
 I wasn't about to drop $300+ on a good one, though, so I went with a cheaper,